This post may contain affiliate links. See my disclosure for more information.

 Here’s my style: I take out my canning pot mid-August and leave it in my kitchen until mid-October.
 I can two or three or six jars of excess produce as I have it.
 It’s the same with freezing.
 As I have extra peppers or corn or whatever, I fill Ziploc bags and stash them in the freezer.

-Coming into a pile of jalapenos recently, I tried a new recipe for spicy strawberry jam (look for a post on jam making soon).
+Coming into a pile of jalapenos recently, I tried a new recipe for spicy strawberry jam.
 I just did two pint-sized jars, and it didn’t take much more effort than baking cookies.

 Cut off the stems and pack tomatoes into clean jars.
 You can cut the tomatoes into pieces to fit if needed.
 Yes, skins, seeds, everything.
 I will point out that I’ve noticed that when I pack only whole tomatoes, I get less juice/excess liquid in the jars.
 But since my goal is to get as many in the jar as possible, that’s ok with me!